 Who am I?

 Well,… that is probably the toughest question to answer.
-The best way to answer that is to tell you what the people close to me say about me.
-So, this is it!
+To begin, here is how the people close to me describe me:

 - My Business Coach: “She is a multi-brain, grounded, and passionate individual who never gives up!
 So, yes, that makes her seriously stubborn.“

-- Friends: “She’s a bubbly, crazy and authentic woman“.
+- Friends: “She’s bubbly, crazy and a lot of fun“.

 - Kids: “She’s crazy and always go-go-go!
 But she’s funny and sometimes she can get really angry.
-She’s tough and been through a lot!“
+She’s tough!“

-- My in-laws: “She’s a great Mom and she never stops.“
+- My in-laws: “She’s a very active and determined Mom.“

 I have lived and worked in many places… For a more recent history, visit my LinkedIn page but here is the background that led me to where I am today.

 I am the second child in a family of initially two and then five (my mother remarried and had a new family).
 We moved every 4-5 years, usually on a whim, just because.
-I was always the new kid in town coming from some far off place so very different to all of my new classmates that I simply stood out like a sore thumb everywhere I went.
+I was always the new kid in town.
+Having travelled so much and so often, I stood out like a sore thumb everywhere I went.
+That had its advantages:

 - I learned to adapt FAST